Uwadon1/S.H_Cloud_Devops_Engineering/LEMP_STACK/Lemp_Stack.md

 __1.__ __Install php__

-Install php-fpm (PHP fastCGI process manager) and tell nginx to pass PHP requests to this software for processing.
+Install php-fpm (PHP fastCGI process manager) and tell Nginx to pass PHP requests to this software for processing.
 Also, install php-mysql, a php module that allows PHP to communicate with MySQL-based databases.
 Core PHP packages will automatically be installed as dependencies.

-We use php to dynamically display contents of our webpage to users who make requests to the webserver. php-fpm : which stands for PHP FastCGI Process Manager is a web tool used for speeding up the performance of a website by handling tremendous amounts of load simultaneously.
+We use php to dynamically display content of our webpage to users who make requests to the web server. php-fpm : which stands for PHP FastCGI Process Manager is a web tool used for speeding up the performance of a website by handling tremendous amounts of load simultaneously.